 Reading out loud to kids is valuable even after they’ve learned to read themselves.
-That’s especially true for kids with learning or attention issues, who may have a harder time reading and need more encouragement.
-Here’s how reading out loud to your child can help her.
+That’s especially true for kids who learn and think differently, who may have a harder time reading and need more encouragement.
+Here are four reasons to keep reading to kids in grade school.

-When your child reads to herself, she has to juggle all the demands of reading.
-That includes decoding letters, understanding words, stringing together sentences and making meaning of what she’s reading.
-But when you read to her, you expose her to new words in a way that makes it easier to process.
+When kids read to themselves, they have to juggle all the demands of reading.
+That includes sounding out words, stringing together sentences, and making sense of what they’re reading.
+But when you read out loud to kids, you expose them to new words in a way that makes it easier to process.

-Having a strong vocabulary is a key building block in language learning.
-It helps your child manage all the tasks of reading automatically.
-It can also give her more confidence and a solid base for learning new words even when you’re not there.
+Having a strong vocabulary helps kids read more automatically.
+It can also give them confidence and a solid base for learning new words, even when you’re not there.

-After kids learn how to sound out letters and string together words, they need to practice using symbols fluidly as they read.
+Once kids learn to sound out letters and string together words, they need to practice using expression as they read.
 A question mark, for example, indicates a question.
 But how does that sound when you read it?
 What do italics sound like?

 Kids typically want to read about kids their age or a little older.
 They also want to read about topics that seem relevant to their own lives.
 But those books may be above their reading level.

-Reading aloud to your child lets her enjoy stories written at a higher level, with more complex themes and more mature characters.
-It gives her a break from struggling with the skills she’d need to read advanced books all by herself.
-And it gives her a taste of what’s in store for her as her reading improves.
+Reading aloud to kids lets them enjoy stories written at a higher level, with more complex themes and more mature characters.
+It gives them a break from struggling with the skills they’d need to read advanced books independently.
+And it gives kids a taste of what’s in store for them as their reading improves.

-When you read to your child, you help her develop the building blocks of comprehension.
-Listening to you read allows her to understand the story without using her attention to decode words.
-It also lets her see the strategies you use to make meaning.
+When you read aloud, you help your child develop the building blocks of comprehension.
+Listening to you read allows kids to understand the story without using attention to decode words.
+It also lets kids see the strategies you use to make meaning.

-Reading to your grade-schooler shows her that books aren’t only for school or work — they’re also for fun.
-By giving her a way to enjoy them, you may spark her interest in reading more herself.
-Encourage her to read on her own and help her find books she’ll like.
+Reading to grade-schoolers shows them that books aren’t only for school or work — they’re also for fun.
+By giving kids a way to enjoy them, you may spark their interest in reading more.
+Encourage kids to read independently and help them find books they’ll like.